Saksham8006/Ecommerce/server/README.md

 <!-- 1. for starting the client -->
 # npm install ( for installing node modules )
-# npm run dev ( for starting the development environment)
+# npm start or npx nodemon index.js ( for starting the development server)